-The disclosure in this report is designed to allow users to evaluate significant information included with regard to implementation of the framework for capital measurement and adequacy and to implementation of provisions of "Basel III: A global regulatory framework for more resilient banks and banking systems".
+The disclosure in this report is designated to allow users to evaluate significant information included with regard to implementation of the framework for capital measurement and adequacy and to implementation of provisions of "Basel III: A global regulatory framework for more resilient banks and banking systems".

-As directed by the Supervisor of Banks, additional information with regard to risks is provided in the Report of the Board of Directors and Management in the financial statements as of June 30, 2017, in the following chapters:
+As directed by the Supervisor of Banks, additional information with regard to risk is provided in the Report of the Board of Directors and Management, in the following chapters:

-- Chapter "Overview, targets and strategy" / major risks - Chapter "Explanation and analysis of results and business standing" / Key and emerging risks - Chapter "Risks Overview"
+- -.
+Chapter "Overview, targets and strategy" / major risks - -.
+Chapter "Explanation and analysis of results and business standing" / risk events - -.
+Chapter "Risks Overview"